bullioncapital/nodes/README.md

 horizon db reingest range $LEDGER_MIN $LEDGER_MAX ...
 ```

 For `Horizon`, if you've got a super machine you can cut down ingestion time by bump up `--parallel-workers <NUMBER_CORE>`.
-However, if the `Horizon` crash in this stage use this command `horizon db detect-gaps` to detect ingestion gap.
-If gaps detected it will print out commands that you can copy/paste to backfill those missing ledger.
+However, if the `Horizon` server crashes at this stage then use the command `horizon db detect-gaps`, this will detect any ingestion gaps.
+If gaps are detected it will print out commands that you can copy/paste in order to backfill any missing ledgers.

 Once the catchup is successful on **core**, the status reported in json format in logs
 ````bash